Updated: November 17, 2021

 Once a bed bug reaches adulthood, its skin takes on a rust-colored appearance.

-(Due to the similarities in body structure).
+(Due to their similarities in body structure).

 How Do You Tell if a Bug is a Bed Bug?